eclipse-openj9/openj9-docs/docs/djdknativedigest.md

 # -Djdk.nativeDigest

-This option enables or disables OpenSSL native cryptographic support for the Digest algorithm.
+This option enables or disables OpenSSL native cryptographic support for the MD5, SHA-224, SHA-256, SHA-384, and SHA-512 digest algorithms.

 ## Syntax